Lav15/lavjain.github.io/portfolio/operations.md

   * Defined "Optimal Turnaround" parameters in collaboration with business units, ensuring the model accounted for variable taxi times and stand constraints.

 * **Result:**
-Successfully delivered a foundational analytics model that empowered operations to make data-driven decisions that reduced unnecessary taxiing, improved aircraft turnaround times, and significantly enhanced the throughput efficiency of the airport's most critical infrastructure.
+Successfully delivered a foundational analytics model that empowered operations to make data-driven decisions that improved aircraft turnaround times by improving on-time performance, better utilization of gates-more turns per gates and optimized aircraft flow- runway to taxi to apron tp gate both for arrival and departure. more turns per gates

 ### 4. Global Food Waste Management | Food Processing & Manufacturing | Canada & France